 Okunoin Hotel Tokugawa

-If you want to treat yourself with a top-notch traditional Japanese Ryokan (inn), then you should book a night at the Okunoin Ryokan Hotel Tokugawa.
+If you want to treat yourself to a top-notch traditional Japanese Ryokan (inn), then you should book a night at the Okunoin Ryokan Hotel Tokugawa.
 They have an excellent Onsen/ hot spring with a beautiful mountain view.
 The dinner is an authentic Japanese gourmet food experience.
 They have a free shuttle service that can pick you up at the train station or bus stop.
 This hotel is number 1 on Tripadvisor for Nikko hotels at the moment.

 Click for latest prices